 The Greek islands are a favorite vacation spot for many tourists from all over the world.
 You can find tons of useful information, suggestions, and travel tips about many islands in Greece, but mostly these are well-known tourist destinations such as Crete, Santorini, Mykonos, Rhodes, Corfu, Zakynthos, Ios, Kos and others, no than twenty in total.
 Of course, even the most popular tourist island is beautiful in its own way and will always attract crowds of tourists, but what about other small Greek islands?
 I am talking about small Greek “paradises” preserved through traditional Greek hospitality, these untouched green oases with emerald waters.

-If you are looking for a new, “unique” destination in Greece, then keep reading, because I have compiled my TOP list of 10 small and “unique” Islands with beautiful nature, clean waters, and Greek spirit!
+If you are looking for a new, “unique” destination in Greece, then keep reading, because I have compiled my TOP list of 10 “unique” and best small Greek island with beautiful nature, clean waters, and Greek spirit!
 ENJOY!

 You can get there easily by ferry boat from the main port of Athens.
 It will take you around 1 – 1,5 hour and a single ticket costs from 12 euros till 15 euros max per person.

 For my holiday, I chose the area of Skala, as it is more alive with people, and the most popular beaches and bars are located there.